flammie/omorfi/pages/API-design.markdown

 used to load and apply the language models without dealing with too much of the FST internals.
 These are roughly the functionalities:

-* loading a model for specific task with specific file (recommended, probably gonna be the more stable API)
+* loading a model for specific task from a specific file
-* loading all omorfi models from one of the default dirs ($prefix/share/omorfi, current working dir, ...)
-* loading a model from automaton with standard name (e.g. given ".../omorfi.analyse.hfst" loads an analyser)
 * applying a function supported by currently loaded model(s):
     * tokenise a multi-token string
     * analyse a token
-    * analyse a multi-token string as sentence
+    * analyse a multi-token sentence
+    * guess more analyses
     * check if word is OK without analysing
     * segment word into words, morphs or syllables
     * spell correction suggestions without context
     * ...
+* converting between different formats / getting printable information

 That is all.